JakeSidSmith/tsurl/README.md

 Options include:

 - `ignoreSubPaths` - `boolean` - whether the deconstruction will allow sub-paths (stuff that appears after your defined template) in the provided URL/path
-- `ignoreInvalidEnums` - `boolean` - whether the deconstruction will error if the URL contains values for enum restricted fields that do not adhere to the enum
+- `ignoreInvalidEnums` - `boolean` - whether the deconstruction will error or omit invalid values if the URL contains values for enum restricted fields that do not adhere to the enum (does not apply to `requiredEnum` fields)

 ### Parameters